 Canada

 Waldorf early childhood education came to Canada with the 1968 founding of the Toronto Waldorf School in Ontario, closely followed by the 1969 founding of the Vancouver Waldorf School in British Columbia.
-Many of these schools were part of the burgeoning growth in the 1970’s and are mostly clustered in British Columbia and Ontario, although Quebec and Alberta have long term established schools.
-Currently, there is a strong seed-force being kindled on the east coast of Canada as well and an early childhood educator training has arisen there.
+Many of these schools were part of the burgeoning growth of the North American Waldorf movement in the 1970s and are mostly clustered in British Columbia and Ontario, although there are long-term established schools in Quebec, Alberta, and Nova Scotia.
+Some schools in Canada receive partial government funding.

 Ruth Ker is the WECAN Teacher Education Coordinator and director of the Early Childhood Teacher Education Program at the West Coast Institute for Studies in Anthroposophy on Vancouver Island, British Colombia, Canada.

-Waldorf Early Childhood Association of North America (WECAN)
+Waldorf Early Childhood Association of North America (WECAN